 During the 40s and the 50s, chain hotels were quickly multiplying, dominating the market by opening franchises in different cities.

 The likes of Marriott, Holiday Inn, and Hilton came to rise during this era.
 While chains are flourishing, other hotels are wanting to stand out from the rest, exploring new and innovative services to guests to create that one-of-a-kind feel.

 One notable example is Westin, the hotel that offered the first 24-hour room service.

 Other examples are Ocean Dive on Miami Beach, as well as the Beacon Hotel, and the Century Hotel.
 They explored new designs, played with food and beverage offerings, and paid a lot of attention on how they can better their service and differentiate themselves from bigger hotel chains.

 Despite these attempts to create unique hotels, this trend was not picked up in the 1960s and 1970s.

 Cookie-cutter hotels started to pop up more often, reproducing the same style no matter where they go.
-During this era, hotels were seen as “stiff” and they just focus on providing the usual services rather than exploring innovation.
+During this era, hotels were seen as “stiff“.
+They just focused on providing the usual services rather than exploring innovation.

 It wasn’t until the 1980s until the industry saw the surge of boutique hotels.

 Originally coined by Steve Rubell to describe Morgans Hotel, his first hotel with Ian Schrager, this term revolutionized the hotel industry, creating a trend that’s now observed all over the world.

 This has continued until today, where hotel chains are now even investing to create sub-brands that would cater to fans of boutique hotels.

 This goes to show that this segment in the industry has truly flourished, and it wouldn’t go away anytime soon.

 6 Boutique Hotel Requirements